kingaa/sbied/syllabus.md

 **The Zoom meeting ID is [925 2722 9135](https://umich.zoom.us/j/92527229135).**
 A password will be sent to you by email and Slack.
-***To enter the Zoom session, you must first register using the link that was sent you.**
+***To enter the Zoom session, you must first register using the link that was sent you.***

+The following schedule will be updated frequently.
+Bookmark this page so that you can check it at least twice per day.

 **Wednesday, 15 July**
 Before 14:30: View lecture videos for Lessons 1 and 2.
 Begin work on the Exercises 2.3 and 2.4.